MaximeGomesCorreia/COVID-19_Datasets_OnlineVideos/README.md

 Feel free to improve the script as you want.

 ## Dataset Formatting
-Here are the tags used to surround the scraped data:
+Here are the tags used to surround the collected data:
 * `<ENTRY number> </ENTRY number>`: Surround all the other tags for each video.
 * `<TITLE> </TITLE>`: Surround the title of the video.
 * `<URL> </URL>`: Surround the URL of the video.